raelga/kubernetes-talks/study-jams/k8s/default/replicasets/README.md

 ```

 The new `ReplicaSet` template is creating healthy `Pods`!

+### Clean up the failing versions and the old ones

 Now, let's clean up the failing `Pods` by scaling back to 6!